 We took the top 50 most frequented airports and researched different things to do in the airport’s surrounding areas.
 We included some tourist-y must-sees along with some slightly more obscure, yet fun and exciting sights in the asset, as well.
 We added Google Maps integration so that users could easily get directions to and from the attractions.
 We also added Google Distance Matrix to tell users how much time they would need to safely get from place to place and then back to the airport again.
 We accounted for traffic delays, getting a taxi, and getting back to the airport into the estimations, to provide users with a realistic and reliable user experience.
 We even added geolocation functionality so that the user’s phone could find their location and airport—because, hey, even the most seasoned travelers may forget where exactly they’ve just landed when they’re tired and in need of a good meal and a chance to mingle with the locals!

 See for yourself.
-Visit the site here and let us know what we can do to improve the journey!
+Check out the site and let us know what we can do to improve the journey!